Public Administration Courses

 Pad 897 Independent Research in Public Administration (2-12)

 Individual work in preparation for the qualifying examinations for the Ph.D. in public administration.
 A student registering for Pad 897 indicates the portion of the total semester-load devoted to it by listing an appropriate number of 'load equivalent units' instead of credits.
+Course grading is Load Only and does not earn credit.
 Prerequisite: Consent of department chair or departmental advisor to doctoral students.

 Pad 899 Doctoral Dissertation in Public Administration (1)

-Load graded.
+Course grading is Load Only and does not earn credit.
 Appropriate for doctoral students engaged in research and writing of the dissertation.
 Prerequisite: Admission to doctoral candidacy.